 Ultimate Guide to External Federation in Slack, Microsoft Teams, & Webex

-Everything you need to know about external federation between your combination of Slack, Microsoft Teams, and Cisco Webex Teams.
+Everything you need to know about external federation between your combination of Slack, Microsoft Teams, and Cisco Webex.

 This page will act as your library.
-All resources for federation between Slack and Microsoft Teams, Slack and Webex Teams, and Microsoft Teams and Webex Teams are contained on this page.
+All resources for federation between Slack and Microsoft Teams, Slack and Webex, and Microsoft Teams and Webex are contained on this page.

 Each section below also branches off to its own page dedicated to a specific element of external federation.